ahmedhassan252005/ahmedhassan252005/README.md

 </div>

-- ⚙️ Backend Architecture
+- 🎓 Certified Full-Stack Developer — Hsoub Academy
-- 🔐 Security & Performance
+- ⚙️ Specialized in Back-End Architecture, API Development, and System Design
-- 🧠 Clean Architecture
+- 🔐 Strong focus on security, authentication, and performance optimization
-- 🚀 Production Systems
+- 🧠 Passionate about designing clean and scalable backend systems
-- 🌍 Remote Opportunities
+- 🌍 Open to remote work, freelancing, and collaborations

 ---
 ---